xandubugras/FdF/README.md

 # Testing

-Use a file containing numbers separated by spaces, where the numbers represent the height (z-axis).
+Use a file containing numbers separated by spaces and new lines, where the numbers represent the height of each dot (z-axis).
 Like this:

 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0